JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Enemies.md

 	Evil ethereal looking ( from the same place as the slenderman enemy )

 8
-	Spider that webs players to slow them down, and poisons them when it bites Eat rats to make poison
+	Spider like creature that webs players to slow them down, and poisons them when it bites Eat rats to make poison
 	Spider is low poly ( from this world )
+	Poison does more damage than insanity